 LWL02 LoRaWAN Water Leak Sensor is a monitoring pool or large industrial pool etc, for water leakage, The LWL02 will send periodically data every day as well as for each water leak event.
 It also counts the water leak times and calculates the last water leak duration.
 And LWL02 LoRAWAN can count every event and upload it periodically

 - Compact Size for Easy Deployment

 - The latest version of LoRaWAN v1.0.3 Class A

 - SX1262 Long-Range Low-Power LR Core

 - Conveniently Change Device Parameters via sending AT Commands

 - Periodically Transmit Sensor Data and Water Leak Events

 - Easily Connect to a Computer and Upgrade the Firmware via Program Port

-Note: A full LoRa system will require four key components: End nodes, gateway, network serve and application server.
+Note: A full LR system will require four key components: End nodes, gateway, network serve and application server.
 For our full list of products for each category, please visit their corresponding links!